 “Re-usable” (the “R” in FAIR): In addition to the information in the metadata, particularly the Description and the citation of the related article, the next most important item is a Readme file.
-Ideally the Readme file should explain what all the other files in the post are, detailing for the data files what all of the factors and their values are.
+Ideally the Readme file should explain what all the other files in the post are, providing details of the data files including all of the factors and what their values are.
 In TROLLing it is also possible to attach a description to each file.
 Providing details about data and code can be a tedious process, but it is essential to make them re-usable.

 In the post about North Saami possessive constructions I did some things right and there were other things I could have done better.
 I did make a Readme file in a persistent open format (“Readme file for DiachronicaCART.txt”), but that Readme file is not the first file that a user sees – it is the seventh out of ten because TROLLing lists the files in alphabetical order according to their titles.
 I have since learned that one should give the Readme file a name like “01Readme.txt” so that it will be put at the beginning of the list.
 Another problem with my Readme file is that it does not provide a guide to all the files in the post; instead I relied on the descriptions attached to each file.
 While most of these descriptions are reasonably straightforward, such as “This is the R code for the CART analysis”, the fact that the files have been alphabetized means that the logical order of the files is a bit jumbled in addition to the fact that information has been scattered across the ten files.
 A strategy to improve this would be to give all the files names starting with “01”, “02”, etc. But even so, it would be better to have all of the file descriptions in one place connected in a coherent way, namely in an “01Readme” file.

 My Readme file describes the factors and values used in one file that has a lot of factors and values, namely the one called “DiachronicaCART.csv”.
 That description is quite thorough, as shown in this example:

-“Column A/PossCon: This column represents the possessive construction (PossCon), and the values are NPx (noun + possessive suffix) and Refl (analytic construction with reflexive genitive pronoun)”.
+“Column A/PossCon: This column represents the possessive construction (PossCon), and the values are NPx (noun + possessive suffix) and Refl (analytic construction with reflexive genitive pronoun).”

 Given this information, most researchers should be able to decipher all of the abbreviations used to name both the factors and their values.

 Worse, however, is the fact that the data in “DiachronicaCART.csv” is just the annotations for the sentences that we analyzed.
 The sentences themselves are presented in a file called “AnnotatedSentences.txt”, that has this attached description in the TROLLing post: